UCY-LINC-LAB/IoTDataMiningFramework/README.md

 ----

 ## Usage
-1. Generate IoTDataMiningFramework.war file.
+1. Generate IoTDataMiningFramework.jar file.
-2. Deploy and import IoTDataMiningFramework.war file in eclipse project.
+2. Deploy and import IoTDataMiningFramework.jar file in eclipse project.
 3. Make sure you have the right pom file with dependencies.
 5. Extend the existing models to create specialized ones